 Adoption agencies are licensed by the state in which they are located.
 Some large agencies may be licensed in more than one state.
 Ask your agency to see their licensing or you can contact your state licensing specialist to find out if an agency you are considering working with is licensed in your state.

-Important legal adoption decisions are made in Family Court or, in some jurisdictions, in Orphan's Court.
+Important legal adoption decisions are made in Family Court (also know as Orphan's Court in some jurisdictions.
 Responsibilities of the courts include:

 - periodic review of a child's case

 - the termination of the birthparents' parental rights

 - setting a goal for a child's permanency

 - changing the goal, if necessary, from reunification with the birth family to adoption

 "Consent to adoption"

 may refer to either of three different legal documents.